-As a co-anchor for the 6 p.m. news weeknights, she was nominated in 2018 for Best Anchor among broadcasters throughout the Southeast including the Atlanta market.
+In 2018, she was nominated for Best Anchor among broadcasters throughout the Southeast including the Atlanta market.

-Diane won a Southeast Regional Emmy Award for a story she did on protecting yourself from identity theft in 2015 and the year before she won an Emmy for her investigative story on a debt collection scam.
+Diane won a Southeast Regional Emmy Award for a story she did on protecting oneself from identity theft and an Emmy for her investigative story on a debt collection scam.

 In her first on-air job, Diane was a full-time video journalist responsible for shooting, writing and editing daily packages for WRNN, a cable news station covering the Hudson Valley counties north of New York City.